-Chozumaki is the result of Akamatsu’s residence at Sonica (Glasgow) in 2017.
+Chozumakiis the result of Akamatsu’s Sonica (Glasgow) residence in 2017.
 The piece takes on one of the planet’s most mesmerising natural phenomena: the vortex.
-From atmospheric circulation, to the spin of electrons, to water swirling down plugholes, the geomagnetically-induced vortex has proven to be a hypnotising spectacle.
-Even high-caliber artists such as Anish Kapoor have explored the phenomena, as last summer the world-renowned artist had a massive installation in New York, titled Descension, involving a giant pool of continuously swirling water in Brooklyn Bridge Park.
+From atmospheric circulation to the spin of electrons to water swirling down plugholes, the geomagnetically-induced vortex has proven to be a hypnotising spectacle.
 Nelo Akamatsu’s Chozumaki will appeal to anyone who has worked in a biology or chemistry lab (who hasn’t spent hours trying to get the perfect solution).
-Glass beakers shaped like a cochlear duct, each one containing a continuous vortex produced by a magnetic stirrer, whirl endlessly in water; there’s a sort of mantric meditative repetition in the sight and sound of these water vortex.
+Glass beakers shaped like a cochlear duct, each one containing a continuous vortex produced by a magnetic stirrer, whirl endlessly in water; there’s a sort of mantric meditative repetition in sight and sound of these water vortex.

-We have documented on many occasions the particular sensibility of Japanese people towards nature and aesthetics, since ancient times, Japanese people have been sensitive to perceive nature as it is, from the sound of the wind through pine trees or the singing of insects in each season.
-Akamatsu also shares with us that his pieces shouldn’t be overthought: sometimes there is no need to find any narrative, just finding the perfect aesthetic balance between the materials and elements of the piece, in perfect syntony just like a Japanese garden.
+On many occasions, we have documented Japanese people’s particular sensibility towards nature and aesthetics; since ancient times, Japanese people have been sensitive to perceiving nature as it is, from the sound of the wind through pine trees or the singing of insects in each season.
+However, Akamatsu also shares with us that his pieces shouldn’t be overthought: sometimes there is no need to find any narrative, just finding the perfect aesthetic balance between the materials and elements of the piece, in perfect syntony, just like a Japanese garden.

-The Earth’s magnetic field (or geomagnetic field) is a phenomenon that influences human activity and the natural world in a myriad of ways.
-The geomagnetic field changes from place to place, and on time scales ranging from seconds to decades to eons.
-These changes can affect health and safety, and economic well-being.
-Since long before the Age of Discovery, people have traveled with navigation using compasses employing geomagnetism.
-In recent years, various devises that utilize geomagnetism have even been incorporated into smartphones.
-It’s s cause of generation is not yet completely unearthed by modern physics.
+1 The Earth’s magnetic field (or geomagnetic field) is a phenomenon that influences human activity and the natural world in a myriad of ways.
+The geomagnetic field changes from place to place and on time scales ranging from seconds to decades to eons.
+These changes can affect health and safety and economic well-being.
+Since long before the Age of Discovery, people have travelled with navigation using compasses employing geomagnetism.
+In recent years, various devices that utilise geomagnetism have even been incorporated into smartphones.
+However, its s cause of generation is not yet entirely unearthed by modern physics.

-My various experiences and feelings have been accumulating for many years like a lump of lint inside of me.
+My experiences and feelings have accumulated for many years like a lump of lint.
 The lint of my sense of curiosity into natural phenomena [has also been woven into it, present] since my childhood.
-When one thread is by chance unraveled from the lump, that is when a new artwork comes into being.
-It could happen by a mere sight just passing [by] me, or [by] an instant flashback to my dream after awakening.
+When one thread is, by chance, unravelled from the lump, a new artwork comes into being.
+It could happen by a mere sight just passing [by] me or [by] an instant flashback to my dream after awakening.

-If you come up with an artwork based on a specific theme, the creative process usually begins with [the verbalization of a narrative].
-[Contrastingly], my type of creation–by unraveling a thread–always gives birth to abstraction without any narratives at the beginning, but [instead] with materialization, symbolization and vibration.
+If you create an artwork based on a specific theme, the creative process usually begins with [the verbalisation of a narrative].
+[Contrastingly], my type of creation–by unravelling a thread–always gives birth to abstraction without any narratives at the beginning, but [instead] with materialisation, symbolisation and vibration.